 What do I do if I suspect I have hail damage?

 Instead of contacting your insurance company immediately regarding your hail damage, it’s best to have the damage to your home audited by a knowledgable contractor before you go through the whole claims process.
-Call a local contractor who will inspect your home for damage – at Big Fish Contracting, we offer these inspections for free.
+Find a local contractor who will inspect your home for damage – at Big Fish Contracting, we offer these inspections for free.

 Assess Your Damage

-- It’s helpful to know your roof’s condition before it suffers damage from a hail storm.
+- It’s helpful to consistently monitor the condition of your roof before any hail storm damage occurs.
 We recommend that you regularly evaluate your roof to more easily assess damage after a storm.

 - It’s a good idea to check any aluminum on your roofing system, such as gutters, air conditioning units, roof vents, window and door assemblies, and other exterior finishes.
-It is easy to recognize hail damage on aluminum, and if these elements exhibit the typical dings and dents described in the last blog post, definitely check your shingles.
+It is easy to recognize hail damage on aluminum – if these elements exhibit the typical dings and dents from hail it’s likely your shingles have also been affected.

 Document the Damage

-- As soon as possible, take pictures and videos of the shingles, siding, and other exterior attachments that have visible hail damage as soon as possible.
+- Take pictures and videos of the shingles, siding, and other exterior attachments that have visible hail damage as soon as possible.
 If possible, get a photograph the actual hail as well.